The Best Time to Work Out: What the Evidence Actually Shows

 Here's what matters more than timing: tracking your training consistently, regardless of when you lift.

-- Morning lifters report better adherence rates
+- Morning lifters tend to report better adherence

 - Evening lifters often log slightly higher training volumes